Classifying compact 4-manifolds via generalized regular genus and G-degree: Introduction

-A direct consequence of Theorem \ref{thm.classif_G-degree} is the identification of all compact orientable PL $4$-manifolds (resp. compact orientable PL $4$-manifolds with empty or connected boundary), with no spherical boundary components, represented by regular graphs involved in the first three (resp. four) most significant non-null terms of the $\frac 1N$-expansion of the free energy (\cite{[uncoloring]}, \cite{Casali-Grasselli 2017}).
+A direct consequence of Theorem \ref{thm.classif_G-degree} is the identification of all compact orientable PL $4$-manifolds (resp. compact orientable PL $4$-manifolds with empty or connected boundary), represented by regular graphs involved in the first four (resp. five) most significant non-null terms of the $1/N$ expansion of the correlation functions (\cite{[uncoloring]}, \cite{Casali-Grasselli 2017}): see Remark \ref{1/N-expansion}.